Description

 Risk and Exploitability

 The CVSS score of 5.5 indicates moderate severity.
-The EPSS score is not available and it is not listed in the CISA KEV catalog.
-The deadlock is triggered by an internal execution path that requires local access to perform certain filesystem operations involving jbd2_journal_cancel_revoke(), such as creating or modifying directories.
-Exploitation would likely lead to a local denial‑of‑service rather than remote code execution.
+The EPSS score is less than 1%, implying a very low probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
+Based on the description, it is inferred that exploitation would require local filesystem operations, such as creating or modifying directories.
+Exploitation would likely lead to local denial‑of‑service rather than remote code execution.
+The impact results in system hangs or requiring a reboot, thus representing a denial of service.

 Remediation